How to Potty Train a Toddler

 What About ‘Signs of Readiness’ to Potty Train?

-Interestingly, I realized that when I had previously googled potty training information, those first links that popped up were sponsored by big name diaper companies.
-And the only information I really gathered from them was all about waiting for signs of readiness rather than strategies and timelines.
-Hmmm… coincidence?
+Interestingly, I realized that when I had previously googled potty training information, the first links that popped up were sponsored by big-name diaper companies.
+And the only information I gathered from them was all about waiting for signs of readiness rather than effective strategies and timelines.

 If you don’t believe me, google ‘potty training signs of readiness’.
-Among the first ranking websites for this search, at least at the time I am writing this, are Pampers and Huggies.
-If I actually waited for all of their listed signs of readiness to potty train my toddler, who knows when that would be.
+Among the first-ranking websites for this search, at least at the time I am writing this, are Pampers and Huggies.
+If I waited for all of their listed signs of readiness to potty train my toddler, I’d probably be waiting for years!

-And since my toddler is now successfully potty trained and seemingly thrilled about it (and still would not meet their signs of readiness criteria), I am inclined to believe Olson’s take on the matter.
+Since my toddler is now successfully potty trained and seemingly thrilled about it (as am I), I am inclined to believe Olson’s take on the matter.
 Perhaps we are relying too much on corporate America to tell us what to do with our children.
 And perhaps also not giving our children enough credit for their potential and capabilities.

-So while I never want to push my child to do something that he is truly not ready for, I also do not want to hold him back from something that he is ready for.
+So while I never want to push my child to do something that he is truly not ready for, I also do not want to hold him back from something that he is fully capable of.
 In addition, I am glad that we are no longer contributing mounds of diapers to landfills.
 I think diapers made up at least half of our weekly household garbage.

 In any case, I think most toddlers show interest in and capability to use the potty by 18 months old.
 For parents who are frequently followed by their toddler into the bathroom, you know what I’m talking about.

-While potty training really doesn’t require much in the way of supplies, I found that there are a few essentials to have on hand before beginning;
+While potty training doesn’t require much in the way of supplies, I found that there are a few essentials to have on hand;

 A Portable Potty

-At Least a Couple of Days to Commit Full Time to Potty Training
+At Least 2 Days to Commit Full Time to Potty Training

 Stretchy Elastic Waisted Leggings

-Elastic waisted leggings were good to have once our toddler was past those first couple of days.
-Those initial days are pantsless/underwearless days so that your child becomes familiar with what it feels like to be diaperless.
+Elastic-waisted leggings were good to have once our toddler was past those first couple of days.
+Those initial days were pantsless/underwearless days so that he could become familiar with what it felt like to be diaperless.

 Stretchy leggings with an elastic waist are also easy to pull up and down in a potty emergency.
-They also help toddlers learn to pull their pants up and down independently.
+Additionally, they help toddlers learn to pull their pants up and down independently.

 Games and Toys